 Leverage the best practices from traditional media

-Brand newsroom strategy has to embrace best practices from traditional media which could be in the form of structure, ethics, form factor and audience centricity.
-Augment the best practices with real-time monitoring to spot content gaps, fact checking to improve the accuracy of content shared and set up governance council to bring in greater transparency.
+Brand newsroom strategy has to embrace best practices from traditional media which could be in the form of structure, ethics, form factor, and audience centricity.
+Augment the best practices with real-time monitoring to spot content gaps, fact-checking to improve the accuracy of content shared, and setting up a governance council to bring in greater transparency.